Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 features for the model.

 There turned out to be an interesting difference in LOS among the 4 race groups in the study.
-The most obvious trend was that white patients had a substantially longer LOS than Black/African American, hispanic or asian patients, as demonstrated by the rightward-shifted cumulative probability plot:
+The most obvious trend was that White patients had a substantially longer LOS than Black/African American, Hispanic or Asian patients, as demonstrated by the rightward-shifted cumulative probability plot:

 ![image](https://user-images.githubusercontent.com/89553765/212777042-c0d5aedd-050d-4ca0-8540-e81786c0240b.png)